Exercise Tips for Those With High Blood Pressure

 What Should I Include in My Exercise Program?

-Every exercise session should include a warm-up, conditioning phase, and a cool-down.
+Every exercise session should include a warm-up, conditioning phase, and cool-down.

-- Warm-up.
+Warm-up.
 This helps the body adjust slowly from rest to exercise.
-A warm-up reduces stress on your heart and muscles, slowly increases your breathing, heart rate, and body temperature.
+A warm-up reduces stress on your heart and muscles.
+It slowly increases your breathing, heart rate, and body temperature.
 It also helps improve flexibility and reduce muscle soreness.
-The best warm-up includes stretching, range of motion activities, and the beginning of the activity at a low intensity level.
+The best warm-up includes stretching, range-of-motion activities, and the beginning of the activity at a low intensity level.

-- Conditioning.
+Conditioning.
 This follows the warm-up.
-During the conditioning phase, the benefits of exercise are gained and calories are burned.
+During the conditioning phase, calories are burned, and other benefits of exercise are gained.
 Be sure to monitor the intensity of the activity by checking your heart rate.
 Don't overdo it.

-- Cool-down.
+Cool-down.
 This is the last phase of an exercise session.
-It allows the body to gradually recover from the conditioning phase.
+It allows the body to recover gradually from the conditioning phase.
 Your heart rate and blood pressure will return to near resting values.
-Cool down does not mean to sit down!
+To cool down does not mean to sit down!
 In fact, do not sit, stand still, or lie down right after exercise.
-This may cause you to feel dizzy or lightheaded or have heart palpitations (fluttering in your chest).
+If you do, you could feel dizzy or light-headed or have heart palpitations (fluttering in your chest).
 The best cool-down is to slowly decrease the intensity of an activity.
 You may also do some of the same stretching activities you did in the warm-up phase.

 How Can I Avoid Overdoing It During Exercise?